guessit-io/guessit/docs/user/commandline.rst

       -p, --properties      Display properties that can be guessed.
       -l, --values          Display property values that can be guessed.
       -s, --transformers    Display transformers that can be used.
-      -i INFO, --info=INFO  The desired information type: filename, hash_mpc or a hash from python's hashlib module, such as hash_md5, hash_sha1, ...; or a list of any of them, comma- separated
+      -i INFO, --info=INFO  The desired information type: filename, video, hash_mpc or a hash from python's hashlib module, such as hash_md5, hash_sha1, ...; or a list of any of them, comma-separated
       -n, --name-only       Parse files as name only.
 Disable folder parsing, extension parsing, and file content analysis.
       -t TYPE, --type=TYPE  The suggested file type: movie, episode.
 If undefined,